problems with handling BIG files..

 I have put some other devs in copy with the hope that someone has an idea where to start.

-#8 Updated by Ulrich Pegelow about 6 years ago
+#8 Updated by Ulrich Pegelow over 6 years ago

 - % Done changed from 10 to 20